-Test Test
+(Test) Test

-Press to step forward through all internal test patterns and this will eventually lead you to the current input.
-If you press and then cycle by using the and right arrow keys, you'll be cycling in either direction through the test patterns only, no input.
+Press (Test) to step forward through all internal test patterns and this will eventually lead you to the current input.
+If you press (Test) and then cycle by using the () and input arrow keys, you'll be cycling in either direction through the test patterns only, no input.

-Auto Auto
+(Auto) Auto

-Press (Auto) to initiate an automated process in which the projector optimizes critical display parameters such as size, position, pixel tracking, etc., for the current source.
+Press Auto to initiate an automated process in which the projector optimizes critical display parameters such as size, position, pixel tracking, etc., for the current source.
 These parameters are listed in Table 3.1.
 An Auto Setup can save time in perfecting a display and you can modify the adjustments as desired.